Edward C. Walthall: American Civil War

 During the Civil War, Walthall entered the Confederate Army as a lieutenant in the 15th Mississippi Infantry on April 27, 1861, and was promoted to lieutenant colonel on July 21, 1861.
 He fought with his regiment at the Battle of Mill Springs on January 19, 1862.
-Walthall was elected colonel of the 29th Mississippi Infantry on April 11, 1862, and fought at the Siege of Corinth and in the Confederate Heartland Offensive.
+Walthall was elected colonel of the 29th Mississippi Infantry Regiment on April 11, 1862, and fought at the Siege of Corinth and in the Confederate Heartland Offensive.
 Commanding one of the Army of Tennessee's brigades during November 1862 he was appointed brigadier general on December 13, 1862.

 Walthall led his brigade in the Tullahoma Campaign and fought at the Battle of Chickamauga on September 19–20, 1863.
 Walthall distinguished himself at the Battle of Missionary Ridge, where he led his brigade over a ridge and held back the Federal troops until the Confederate army made its escape; however he was wounded in the foot and captured on November 25, 1863; but quickly was exchanged.
 He was wounded again at the Battle of Resaca on May 15, 1864.

 Afterwards he advanced to division command in Lieutenant General Alexander P. Stewart's corps, receiving a temporary promotion to major general on June 6, 1864.

 At the Battle of Franklin on November 30, 1864, Walthall was wounded (at least badly bruised) as he had two horses shot from under him, but he quickly returned to duty.

 Walthall covered the retreat of General Hood's army after the defeat at Nashville.
 While Lieutenant General Alexander P. Stewart was in command of the remnant of the Army of Tennessee which was under the overall command of General Joseph E. Johnston during the Carolinas campaign, Walthall acted as III corps commander of the Army of Tennessee from March 16, 1865, until April 9, 1865, when he returned to division command in that corps.
 He and his division surrendered with General Joseph E. Johnston at Bennett Place on April 26, 1865.
 He was paroled at Greensboro, North Carolina, on May 1, 1865.